 This cheese is very like cheddar, with many of the same procedures included in the recipe.
 It can be eaten young or left to age for a more pronounced flavor.
 Leicester is usually colored, but this is an optional step.

-- In your cheese pot, heat the milk to 85°F. (A water bath method is best for this recipe.)
+- In a cheese pot, heat the milk to 85°F. A water bath method is best for this recipe.

-- Add the coloring by pouring it into the milk through the holes of your cheese spoon and stirring it in very wellto ensure it is incorporated evenly.
+- Add the coloring by pouring it into the milk through the holes of the cheese spoon and stirring it in very well, to ensure it is incorporated evenly.

-- Make sure the milk is still at 85°F before adding the diluted rennet in the same manner as you added the coloring, except stir the rennet in for 1 full minute using long up-and-down strokes.
+- With the milk still at 85°F, add diluted rennet, pouring it into the milk through the holes of the cheese spoon, and stirring the rennet in for 1 full minute using long up-and-down strokes.
 Cover the milk and allow it to set for 45 minutes, undisturbed and maintained at 85°F throughout.

-- Cut the curd into 1/4-inch cubes with your curd knife.
-Let them rest, stirring gently every now and again, for 15 minutes.
+- Cut the curd into ¼-inch cubes with a curd knife.
+Let them rest, stirring gently every couple of minutes, for 15 minutes.

 - Gradually increase the temperature of the curds and whey to 95°F over 20 minutes.
 Keep stirring intermittently and gently to prevent matting during the heating time.
 Maintain the curds and whey at 95°F for 30 minutes.